 II.
 The Road from MRTP Act to Competition Act, 2002

-Accordingly, the Raghavan Committee was formed to get suitable recommendation on the legislative framework with respect to the competition law prevailing in the country.
-It was realized that though the MRTP Act was comprising of the of various provisions that regulate anti-competitive activities when compared to other countries the Act fell short to promote competition in the market and to reduce any type of anti-competitive activities in the domestic and international trade market of the country.
+Accordingly, the Raghavan Committee was formed to get suitable recommendations on the legislative framework with respect to the competition law prevailing in the country.
+It was realized that though the MRTP Act was comprising of various provisions that regulate anti-competitive activities when compared to other countries, the Act fell short of promoting competition in the market and reducing any anti-competitive activities in the domestic and international trade market of the country.

-The MRTP Act lacked in providing ample remedy to the complainants turned out to be the biggest drawbacks of the MRTP Act.
-The Act empowered the Authorities only to pass the orders of ‘cease and desist’ from all the alleged unfair, restrictive or monopolistic trade practices to the respondent and no other fine or penalty could be imposed by the Authorities for any kind of violation of the Act.
-Thus, the Committee came out with the recommendation of making some amendments in the existing law of MRTP Act and drafting a new competition law.
+The MRTP Act lacked providing ample remedy to the complainants turned out to be the biggest drawback of the MRTP Act.
+The Act empowered the Authorities only to pass the orders of ‘cease and desist’ from all the alleged unfair, restrictive or monopolistic trade practices to the respondent, and the Authorities could impose no other fine or penalty for any violation of the Act.
+Thus, the Committee came out with the recommendation of making some amendments to the existing law of the MRTP Act and drafting a new competition law.

 III.
 Competition Act, 2002

-Following the recommendations of Raghavan Committee, the Union Legislature had worked on enacting a new competition law and came out with the Competition Act in 2002 for the whole of the country.
-The Competition Act was drafted by keeping all the general terms in mind and did not restrict itself just to regulating the private parties in their commercial nature.
+Following the recommendations of the Raghavan Committee, the Union Legislature worked on enacting a new competition law and came out with the Competition Act in 2002 for the whole of the country.
+The Competition Act was drafted by keeping all the general terms in mind and did not restrict itself to regulating the private parties commercially.

 The Competition Act of 2002 regulates or prohibits: